freelan-developers/teapot/docs/source/the_party_file.rst

 The `clean build` command
 +++++++++++++++++++++++++

-Cleans the *tea-party* build directory, where the build results are stored.
+Cleans the *teapot* build directory, where the build results are stored.

 Use this command if, for whatever reason you think the build results were corrupted.